Rigid $G$-connections and nilpotency of $p$-curvatures: Introduction

 Progress has also been made on analogous problems for $G$-connections.
 Specifically, Klevdal and Patrikis proved the integrality of cohomologically rigid $G$-connections \cite{CP22}, and F{\ae}rgeman established the motivicity conjecture for $G$-connections on curves by demonstrating that rigid $G$-connections on curves are Hecke eigensheaves \cite{Fae24}.

-In this paper, we aim to generalize Esnault--Groechenig's result on nilpotency of $p$-curvatures \cite[Theorem 1.4]{EG20} to rigid integrable $G$-connections.
+In this paper, we aim to generalize Esnault--Groechenig's result on nilpotency of $p$-curvatures \cite[Theorem 1.4]{EG20} to rigid integrable $G$-connections on curves.
+Although this result can be implied by results in \cite{Fae24}, we provide a new proof and give some evidence that this new strategy can be generalized to higher dimensional case in \cref{sect_higher_dim}.
 Here is the main result:

-\begin{theorem} Let $X$ be a connected smooth projective complex variety, $G$ a connected complex reductive group, and $(E,\nabla)$ a rigid integrable $G$-connection.
+\begin{theorem} Let $X$ be a connected complex smooth projective curve, $G$ a connected complex reductive group, and $(E,\nabla)$ a rigid integrable $G$-connection.
 Then there is a scheme $S$ of finite type over $\bb{Z}$ over which $(X,(E,\nabla))$ has a model $(X_S, (E_S,\nabla_S))$ such that for all closed points $s\in |S|$, the restrictions $(E_s,\nabla_s)$ have nilpotent $p$-curvatures. \end{theorem}

 The proof of Theorem \ref{thm:main} follows a similar strategy to that used for \cite[Theorem 1.4]{EG20}.
 Below is a summary of this approach for integrable $G$-connections.